Pointergeist/PHC-mouse-movement-gen/README.md

   Yes, we offer personalized assistance to help you integrate PHC into your specific use case.

 - **Will I receive ongoing support after integration?**
-  Absolutely, we provide continuous support post-integration to address any issues and ensure optimal performance for your application.
+  Absolutely, we provide continuous support post-integration to address any issues and ensure optimal performance.

 Have more questions?
 Reach out via our [Contact Information](#contact-information).